princeton-nlp/SWE-agent/docs/usage/hello_world.md

 1. This limits the inference cost per instance to $2.
 The default is $3.

 !!! tip "Annotations"
-    Notice the :material-chevron-right-circle: icon in the left margin in the code snippet?
+    Notice the :material-chevron-right-circle: icon in the right margin in the code snippet?
 Click on it to display more information about the line.

 The example above uses the `gpt4` model from OpenAI.
 In order to use it, you need to add your OpenAI API key to the environment: